stritti/Homie8266-Ping/README.md

     ◦ Enabled? yes
 ```

-Now you could send to MQTT-topic `homie/[deviceID]/ping/ping/set` any string and will receive an `pong` message.
+Now you are able to send any String to MQTT-topic `homie/[deviceID]/ping/ping/set` and will receive `pong` message as reply.

 # Develop & Deploy

 Use PlatformIO.
+See also at Readme.md of Homie-ESP8266 project: (https://github.com/homieiot/homie-esp8266/)

 ## Used Libraries